 Telephone E/M (CPT codes 99441-99443) and e-visits (CPT codes 99421-99423) should not be billed during the same month as CCM or during the same service period as TCM.

-No. Per CPT, total time for purposes of reporting the level of service for an office/outpatient visit code includes the face-to-face and non-face-to-face time spent by the physician and/or other qualified health care professional and does not include time normally performed by clinical staff.
+No. Per CPT, total time for purposes of reporting the level of service for an office/outpatient visit evaluation and management code includes the face-to-face and non-face-to-face time spent by the physician and/or other qualified health care professional on the date of service and does not include time for services normally performed by clinical staff.

 No. In its recent Interim Final Rule, CMS stated it believes virtual check-ins (HCPCS codes G2012 and G2010) are reportable only by physicians and practitioners (e.g., nurse practitioner or physician assistant), who can provide evaluation and management services as the service describes a check-in “directly with the billing [physician or] practitioner to assess whether an office visit is needed.”